Iraq prime minister Adel Abdul Mahdi says he will resign | DW | 29.11.2019

 Al-Sistani calls for peaceful protest

-Iran's influence in the country has drawn the ire of protesters across sectarian lines, who have attacked symbols of Iran's clerical leadership and Iran's consulate in Karbala and Najaf.
+Iran's influence in Iraq has drawn the ire of protesters across sectarian lines, who have attacked symbols of Iran's clerical leadership and Iran's consulate in Karbala and Najaf.

 Al-Sistani's call for a new government — a difficult message for Shiite parties and militias to ignore — appears to deal a blow to Iran, which has sought to politically maneuver to keep the government in Baghdad in power and backed the security forces' crackdown on protesters.